Constraints on Phase Transitions in Neutron Star Matter: Introduction

 \section{Introduction}

-Within recent decades the observational data base for neutron stars has expanded substantially.
-Its detailed analysis sharpened the empirical constraints on the equation of state (EoS) of matter deep inside the cores of these extreme objects.
-In particular, the existence of heavy neutron stars with masses around and above two solar masses implies that the EoS, i.e. pressure $P(\varepsilon)$ as function of energy density $\varepsilon$, must be sufficiently stiff in order to support such massive compact stars against gravitational collapse.
-Some previously discussed simple forms of exotic matter could therefore be excluded when their corresponding EoS's turned out to be too soft.
+Within recent decades, the observational data base for neutron stars has expanded substantially.
+The detailed analysis of this data has sharpened the empirical constraints on the equation of state (EoS) of matter deep inside the cores of these extreme objects~\cite{Lovato2022}.
+In particular, the existence of heavy neutron stars with masses around and above two solar masses implies that the EoS, i.e., pressure $P(\varepsilon)$ as a function of energy density $\varepsilon$, must be sufficiently stiff in order to support such massive compact stars against gravitational collapse.
+Some previously discussed simple forms of exotic matter could, therefore, be excluded when their corresponding EoSs turned out to be too soft.

-The quest for a possible phase transition in cold and dense baryonic matter, from hadronic to quark degrees of freedom, has been a topic of prime interest for a long time.
-In this context a summary will be given of the present state of knowledge about the neutron star EoS as inferred directly from the existing observational data.
+The quest for a possible phase transition in cold and dense baryonic matter---from hadronic to quark degrees of freedom---has been a topic of prime interest for a long time~\cite{Fukushima2011, Aarts2023}.
+In this context, a summary will be given of the present state of knowledge about the neutron star EoS as inferred directly from the existing observational data.
 Of particular interest is the speed of sound in the cores of neutron stars.
-Its behaviour as a function of energy density is a sensitive indicator for phase transitions or continuous changes (crossovers) of degrees of freedom in the star's composition.
+Its behavior as a function of energy density is a sensitive indicator for phase transitions or continuous changes (crossovers) of degrees of freedom in a star's composition.